googleapis/langchain-google-alloydb-pg-python/samples/index_tuning_sample/README.md

 The sample code tested the recall and latency of both HNSW and IVFFlat on the current dataset.
 Let us understand how each measurement is implemented, so you could customize your own benchmarking script.

-We usually calculate the average latency of multiple queries to have a better understanding of the system's performance under different conditions and to reduce the impact of outliers and variability in individual measurements.
+We will calculate the average latency of multiple queries to have a better understanding of the system's performance under different conditions and to reduce the impact of outliers and variability in individual measurements.

 1. First we create some sample query vectors.
 Using more sample queries will increase the benchmark accuracy when calculating average latency: